Remmy04/Remmy04/README.md

 - Learn web development and explore other technologies
 - Collaborate with others and contribute to open-source someday

-🐣 **Every great developer once started where you are.
-You’re already ahead by showing up.**
+🐣 **"Every great developer once started where you are.
+You’re already ahead by showing up."**

 Thanks for visiting my GitHub profile! 😊